 - Uses whole foods to support many different body functions

-- Uses only natural vitamin sources for easier absorption
+- Uses only natural vitamin sources for easier absorption and avoid keto flu

 - Doesn’t contain MCT oil which could help with ketogenic transition